Martinique

 Geology

 Martinique is entirely volcanic in origin, built by successive eruptions over the past several million years as the Atlantic oceanic plate subducts beneath the Caribbean plate.
-Mont Pelée, rising to 1,397 meters, remains active and devastated the city of Saint-Pierre in its catastrophic 1902 eruption that killed approximately 30,000 people.
-The island's geology includes recent lava flows, pyroclastic deposits, and older eroded volcanic formations creating dramatic landscapes.
+Montagne Pelée, rising to 1,397 meters, remains active and devastated the city of Saint-Pierre in its catastrophic 1902 eruption that killed between 28,000 and 30,000 people, making it the deadliest volcanic event of the 20th century.
+[1] The island's geology includes recent lava flows, pyroclastic deposits, and older eroded volcanic formations creating dramatic landscapes.
 The Pitons du Carbet, a series of volcanic peaks in the central massif, expose ancient volcanic core rocks through deep erosion.

 Climate And Weather